 Knitting is far from the only craft available through Creativebug; take this time to learn a new artistic skill, like watercolor, or practical craft, like upholstery.
 To get started, access Creativebug here or through the Library’s Research page.
 Create an account using your library card number, and then click on the link that says “See Latest Classes Here” (even if you are just interested in the Pattern Library, that link will take you to the main site).

 Have a question?
 Call, text, or email - we are here to help you find what you need and make the most of Library resources.

-In addition to Creativebug and Universal Class, we’ve compiled a list of other e-materials accessible through the library to help expand and improve your knitting repertoire.
+In addition to Creativebug, we’ve compiled a list of other e-materials accessible through the library to help expand and improve your knitting repertoire.

 If you need more evidence for the power of making, or something to read or listen to while you work, check out the following books on how creation can help bring meaning and purpose to our lives: A Craftsman's Legacy: Why Working With Our Hands Gives Us Meaning by Eric Gorges, Making A Life: Working by Hand and Discovering the Life You Are Meant to Live by Melanie Falick, or Embrace your Weird: A Guided Journal for Facing your Fears and Unleashing Creativity By Felicia Day.

 Lacking the motivation to pick up the needles these days?
 Or are you an aspiring knitter looking for literary inspiration?
 These novels on knitting will keep you busy either way. #indypladults #e-materials